 Egyptian Ratscrew features people smacking cards excitedly, so you need some sturdy cards.
 Fortunately, Denexa 100% Plastic Playing Cards fit the bill perfectly.
 Most games will be adequately served by one 52-card deck, but there’s no reason you can’t shuffle in a second one for larger games (and it doesn’t matter too much if the backs don’t match).
 Some players add one or more jokers to ensure the deck divides evenly between players.

-There are many variations on the rules to Egyptian Ratscrew, so make sure everyone is on board with the particular set of rules that will be used.
+There are many variations on the rules to Egyptian Ratscrew, so make sure everyone is on board with the particular set of rules being used.

 Shuffle and deal out the cards one at a time, starting with the player at the dealer’s left, and continuing clockwise from there.
-Some people might end up with one more card than others, and that’s okay.
-Cards are not to be looked at by any player.
+Some people might end up with one more card than others, which is okay.
+Players may not look at their cards.
 Each player’s cards should be kept in a neat stack in front of them, face down.

 Whist is a classic trick-taking game for four players in partnerships.
 While it’s nowhere near as popular as it was in the past, it still offers players the opportunity for strategic—some would say scientific—play.
 It serves as an excellent introduction to trick-taking games in general, and Contract Bridge specifically.